Campaign of the Month: October 2017

 Another Brick in the Wall

 Integrate your character into the established game world.
-There are literally dozens and dozens of NPCs on the The Living page, and that list grows all the time.
+There are literally dozens and dozens of NPCs on the Character Portal page, and that list grows all the time.
 Use them!
 These NPCs can and should serve as bedrocks you can build your background on, select as allies, and build attachments to.
 The more connections you have to the setting and its residents the more successful your character is going to be at fitting into the world.
 They’re going to have people they care about, people that care about them, and possible complications.
 There is nothing more disruptive and boring in any game than a selfish PC that doesn’t care about anything but himself.
-Not only does it shatter suspension of disbelief (because almost everyone has at least a couple people that they care about, or who care about them), but it sets up the character to lack dramatic weight.
+Not only does it shatter suspension of disbelief (because almost everyone has at least a couple people they care about, or who care about them), but it sets up the character to lack dramatic weight.
 It makes them boring.
 No one enjoys reading about the sociopath that cares only about himself.

 Flesh out your character’s background.
 Who are their family members?
 Who are their loved ones?
 Who are their rivals?
 Build the world around you.
-Not only is it extra experience, it’s an opportunity explain how your character became who they are and develop relationships that will make their experience both pre and post Embrace that much more meaningful.
+Not only is it worth XP, it’s an opportunity explain how your character became who they are and develop relationships that will make their experience both pre and post Embrace that much more meaningful.
 That said, don’t block yourself in.
 Build a background, not a straitjacket.
 You need to flesh out people, not timelines.
 Leave yourself room to block other people in.
 Girlfriends.
 Boyfriends.
 Old friends.
 Past experiences that haven’t come up.
 Leave yourself enough rope to hang yourself with, if needed.

 Be Special, Not ‘Special’